 Condoms are the most effective form of protection against sexually transmitted infections (STIs) during vaginal sex, anal sex, or oral sex performed on a penis.
 They are also an effective contraceptive for preventing pregnancy.
+However, there are some forms of STIs that condoms cannot protect against such as genital warts, genital herpes and pubic lice.

 What are condoms?